autopi-io/documentation/docs/cloud/device_management/services/create_custom_triggers.md

           __context__["speed_warning_beep"] = False
   ```

-  To quickly run through the code, this code creates a function that will check if the result
-  passed to it has a `value` key that is equal to or more than 50.
-Once that condition is met, it
-  will make sure that the vehicle isn't already in that state through the context (if the vehicle
-  is continuously above 50km/h we won't play the beeping sound continuously) and if it isn't it'll
-  play the beeping sound.
-Once the above or equal to condition is no longer met, we reset the
-  context.
+  This function checks whether the result contains a `value` key with a value of 50 or higher.
+When the threshold is first crossed, it plays a beep sound.
+A context flag is used to ensure the sound does not play repeatedly while the vehicle remains above the threshold.
+When the speed drops below 50 km/h, the flag is reset.

-  Now, let's synchronise the changes to the device by clicking the **Sync** button.
-If the device
-  is offline the changes will automatically be synchronised on next start-up.
+  Once the code is ready, sync the changes to the device by clicking **Sync**.
+If the device is offline, the changes will be applied automatically on next start-up.

-2. Next, we need to register that trigger in the service that it'll be used.
-For this guide, we
-  need to register it in the OBD service named **obd_manager**.
-Go to **Device** > **Services** >
-  **obd_manager** > **Hooks** > **Create**:
+2. Register the trigger as a hook on the **obd_manager** service.
+Navigate to **Device** > **Services** > **obd_manager** > **Hooks** > **Create**:

   ![Creating a custom hook](/img/cloud/device_management/services/create_custom_triggers/creating_a_custom_hook.png)

-4. We now need to use the newly registered trigger hook by adding it to a workflow in a worker.
-  Go to **Device** > **Services** > **obd_manager** > **Workers** > **Create**:
+4. Add the registered trigger hook to a worker workflow.
+Navigate to **Device** > **Services** > **obd_manager** > **Workers** > **Create**:

   ![Creating a new worker](/img/cloud/device_management/services/create_custom_triggers/creating_a_new_worker.png)

-  When the above changes have been successfully synchronised to your device, it will start checking
-  the speed of your vehicle and play a single beep sound when exceeding 50km/h.
+  Once the changes have been successfully synced to the device, it will begin monitoring vehicle speed and play a single beep when 50 km/h is exceeded.

   :::note
-  The `query` handler with a `SPEED` argument is only valid for some vehicles, mostly internal
-  combustion engine (ICE) vehicles.
-If you have an electric vehicle, you might need to use a more
+  The `query` handler with a `SPEED` argument is supported on most internal combustion engine (ICE) vehicles.
+For electric vehicles, a different approach may be required.
+Consult your vehicle's make and model forums for guidance.
-  sophisticated setup to get the current speed of your vehicle.
-We suggest that you browse forums
-  for your make and model for such information.
   :::

   :::tip Not Working?
-  Check the log file on the device to see if there are warnings and/or errors.
-Check
-  [this](/developer_guides/autopi_logs.md) guide out for more information on how to retrieve the logs from your
+  Check the device logs for warnings or errors.
+See [this guide](/developer_guides/autopi_logs.md) for instructions on retrieving logs from your device.
-  device.
   :::

-## Want an Event Instead of a Beep?
+## Firing an Event Instead of a Beep

-You can freely fire events from your custom code modules.
-If you're looking to execute
-one or multiple different actions based on some event (in this case, speeding over 50km/h), you
-are able to do that.
-Let's add another function to the *my_triggers* custom code:
+Events can also be fired from custom code modules.
+To trigger one or more actions based on a condition — in this case, exceeding 50 km/h — add the following function to the *my_triggers* module:

 ```python
 def speed_warning_event(result):